theKindlyMallard/boardgames/README.md

 # boardgames
-PHP web app with informations about boardgames.
+PHP web app with informations about board games.